Information About

 Our long standing belief in prevention as the ultimate solution to spiraling health care costs grew out of our founder's, Catherine "Kye" Anderson, in 1976, founding of Medical Graphics Corporation, a high-tech medical device company committed to the cost-effective early diagnosis and treatment of cardio-pulmonary disease.

 As an employer for 20 years herself, Anderson noted the lack of cost-effective prevention and wellness programs that could address each employee's unique health risks and challenge, to keep our valued workforce healthy and our health care costs lower.
-(Read a letter from our founder here.)

 In 1996, Anderson partnered with the ground-breaking interdisciplinary work that the Stanford Prevention Research Center was doing to create comprehensive programs tailored to each individual's particular health behavior change needs.
 Entering into a first phase research oriented project, in 1997 she brought the first interactive health improvement programs to the web via a joint venture with MSNBC.com.
 Through this venture, we attracted over 1 million unique users to our programs.